AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 4.4  Create an Cloud Account on the Controller

-Continue the onboarding process, the next step is to provide the AWS credentials to the Controller so it can orchestrate an your behalf.
+Continue the onboarding process, the next step is to provide the AWS credentials to the Controller so it can orchestrate on your behalf.

 Fill out the fields as follows: